Pseudo-Hamiltonian neural networks for learning partial differential equations: Pseudo-Hamiltonian formulation of PDEs

 \subsection{Restricting the class by imposing assumptions}

-Without imposing any further restrictions, the formulation \eqref{eq:pdeclass} can be applied to any first-order PDE and will not be unique for any system.
+Without imposing any further restrictions, the formulation \eqref{eq:pdeclass} can be applied to any PDE that is first-order in time and will not be unique for any system.
 Any contribution from the two first terms on the left-hand side could also be expressed in $f$, and even if we restrict this term, the operators $S$ and $R$ are generally not uniquely defined for a corresponding integral.
 In the remainder of this paper, we will consider the cases where the operators $S$ and $R$ are linear and independent of $x$ and $u$, we assume $R$ to be symmetric, and we will not let $f$ depend on derivatives of $u$.
-Furthermore, we apply the symmetric positive semidefinite operator $A$ to the equation and require that this commutes with $R$ and $S$.
+Furthermore, we apply the symmetric positive semi-definite operator $A$ to the equation and require that this commutes with $R$ and $S$.
 We redefine $S := A S$, $R:=AR$ and $f(u,x,t) := A f(u,x,t)$, and thus get

-where the new $S$ is still skew-symmetric and the new $R$ is still symmetric and positive semidefinite.
+where the new $S$ is still skew-symmetric and the new $R$ is still symmetric and positive semi-definite.

 In the following we will denote the identity operator by $I$ and the zero operator by $0$, so that $I v = v$ and $0 v = 0$ for any $v \in L_2$.
-We note that the zero operator is positive definite, symmetric and skew-symmetric, while the identity operator is symmetric and positive definite, but not skew-symmetric.
+We note that the zero operator is positive semi-definite, symmetric and skew-symmetric, while the identity operator is symmetric and positive semi-definite, but not skew-symmetric.